maluta/un-opensource-week/en/DPI-DAY.md

     *   **Brazil:** The PIX payments platform delivered over $5.7 billion in savings in its first year.
     *   **Kazakhstan:** A comprehensive digital family card system ensures no family in need is left behind.
 *   **Critical Theme:** Trust is essential for DPI adoption.
 This requires building in safeguards and human rights protections "by design," not as an afterthought.
-*   **Future Focus:** Interoperability, the interface of DPI with AI, and experience sharing are crucial next steps.
+*   **Future Focus:** key next steps include ensuring interoperability, strengthening the interface between DPI and AI, and promoting experience sharing

 #### **H.E.
 Minister Sigmund Freund - Dominican Republic**
 *   **Core Message:** DPI is a test of values, designed to make the state more agile, accountable, and human.
 The Dominican Republic is choosing to build internal public sector capacity rather than relying on external consultants.